Scholarly Record: Early Learning Sports Development

 FIELD ARCHITECTURE

-The Intellectual Architecture of Early Learning Sports Development
+Theoretical Foundation: The Intellectual Architecture of Early Learning Sports Development

 Kayden, B.J.
 (2025, rev. 2026) · Academia.edu

 Integrates all four copyrighted frameworks — Natural Order of Sport©, Governing Dynamics of Sport©, The Jelly Bean Way©, and Making Kids Coachable© — into a unified intellectual architecture.
 Demonstrates how theoretical ontology, economic integration model, implementation methodology, and operational architecture interconnect to constitute a complete academic field.
+The most comprehensive single-document overview of the Early Learning Sports Development scholarly record available in the current literature.

 Related Reading: